byjg/php-anydataset-db/docs/helper.md

 ## Use Case

-The `DbFunctionsInterface` is especially useful when working with multiple database connections.
+The `SqlDialectInterface` is especially useful when working with multiple database connections.
 It helps ensure that SQL operations are dynamically adapted to the specific database being used, avoiding hardcoding database-specific details in your code.